DeviantCord/DeviantCord-Site/src/pages/deviantcord4-status.md

 ### Deviant DataBase Service (Deviant DBS) TODO
 Deviant-DBS is the backend component that fetches and tracks updates for artists deviations, journals, and status updates.
-Currently it is being updated to utilize the new CockroachDB component and RabbitMQ messaging system.
+Currently, it is being updated to utilize the new CockroachDB component and RabbitMQ messaging system.

 Implement Current needed data models:
 - ~~StatusNotification~~